piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 ### Getting the nugets

-If you did this in module 3, then feel free to skip to the next subsection.

 Similarly to Module 3, we will be connecting to Azure Storage blob containers.
+There, we used a "built in" `#r "Microsoft.WindowsAzure.Storage"` reference, but in this module we want to show a very powerful functionality of Azure Functions - the ability to reference any public nuget package.
 For this we first need to tell the Azure Functions runtime that we will use external nuget libraries, and for this we need to create a `function.proj` file in the function's folder:

 ![Expand the View Files](screenshots/functions_files_01.png?raw=true "Expand the View Files")
 ![Add new file](screenshots/functions_files_02.png?raw=true "Add new file")